 The Florida Office of Insurance Regulation has imposed a 2% surcharge on Property owners in 2023, depending on when their policy renews, so the Florida Insurance Guaranty Association (FIGA) can cover more than 14,000 claims from insolvent companies that need to be satisfied.

-Because of the roof insurance scams, according to FL State Senator Jeff Brandes, 70% of money paid in 2021 went to trial bar lawyers who brought lawsuits against insurance companies, 20% went to defense costs for the insurance companies and only 10% went to homeowners.
+Because of the roof insurance scams, according to FL State Senator Jeff Brandes, 70% of the money paid in 2021 went to trial bar lawyers who brought lawsuits against insurance companies, 20% went to defense costs for the insurance companies, and only 10% went to homeowners.